swoerkom/sparta-game-project/README.md

 Bootstrap

 jQuery Collisons: to work out when the player collides with the walls of the maze.
-Additionally, when a player collides with a diamond or gold coin.
+Also, when a player collides with a diamond or gold coin.
 When a collison occurs, the object is removed and it changes their game score.